Kandeel4411/ASCII-Invader/src/README.md

       - In Linker:
         - In “Input” tab, add pdcurses.lib to Additional Dependencies (I initially got confused - remeber, it is the input tab of linker)
       - Click on Apply, and OK.
-* Build and run project
+* Build and run project.